 - Track real-time sales and download reports

-(Note about publishing times: being a more complex market, it can take up to six months to get your books up and running in China.
+(Note about publishing times: China has strict publishing international guidelines.
+It can take up to six months to get your books up and running.
 Also, sales reports are generated on a quarterly basis.)

-If you decide to publish with PublishDrive, you don’t only get access to Chinese stores like Dangdang.
-You get distribution to thousands of stores in 100+ countries.
-In this positive time for digital books, go global. ↓
+With PublishDrive, you get self-publishing in China with stores like Dangdang AS WELL AS with thousands of other stores in 100+ countries.
+In this golden time for digital books, go global. ↓